 Timeline & Recommendations:

-The first step in determining which accommodations you qualify for is making an appointment with your DRC Access Consultant the semesterbeforeyou start the site selection process with your academic department.
+The first step in determining which accommodations you qualify for is making an appointment with your DRC Access Consultant the semester before you start the site selection process with your academic department.
 During this phase, we begin creating a working plan for identifying site placement procedures and the requisite documentation for ADA accommodations.
 Recognizing sites vary in their location, setting, and capacity to provide different types of accommodations, this is a time-sensitive process that must happen PRIOR to site-selection decisions.

 Meeting with the DRC: